Mississippi Chicken

 If you want to keep it warm for a party, it will stay tender for several hours on the “Warm” setting.
 You can also make it several days ahead and store in the fridge or freeze for up to 3 months.

-Can I make it in the Instant Pot?
-Yes, and it’s much faster.
-Just put all the ingredients into the Instant Pot and add 1/2 cup water or chicken broth.
-Set to Manual High pressure for 10 minutes followed by a natural pressure release for 5 minutes.
+Place the recipe ingredients into the Instant Pot and add 1/2 cup water or chicken broth.
+Set to Manual High pressure for 8 minutes for small breasts or 10 minutes or larger breasts.
+Then proceed with a natural pressure release, which takes about 5 minutes more.

 How to Serve Mississippi Chicken